edeliver/edeliver/README.md

 #### Deploy an Upgrade Package for Live Updates at Running Nodes

-Installs an updated at the production hosts and **upgrades the running nodes** to the new version.
+Installs an upgrade at the production hosts and **upgrades the running nodes** to the new version.
 Requires that the `build upgrade` command was executed before and that there is already an initial release deployed to the production hosts and that the node is running.

-Release archives in your release store that were created by the `build release` command **cannot be used to install an upgrade** but release archives created by the `build update` **can be used**, but execute generated **default upgrade** actions only, that **may not be sufficient** for and errorless upgrade.
+Release archives in your release store that were created by the `build release` command **cannot be used to install an upgrade**.

 This comand requires that your release start script was **generate** by a **recent rebar version** that supports the `upgrade` command in addition to the `start|stop|ping|attach` commands.